-Our school do have students on work experience and understand we have the Secondary responsibility for the health and safety of the student and should be managing any significant risks.
-Risk assessments, induction and training will be provided, and a member of staff assigned to the work placement student as a Mentor.
+Our school do have pupils on work experience and understand we have the Secondary responsibility for the health and safety of the pupil and should be managing any significant risks.
+Risk assessments, induction and training will be provided, and a member of staff assigned to the work placement pupil as a Mentor.